 How To Deliver Your Packages [+ 30-page PDF]

-So you’ve designed your life coach package, and now it’s time to get it noticed or in the hands of your existing clients!
+So you’ve designed your life coach package, and now it’s time to get it noticed or put it in the hands of your existing clients!

 Luckily, digital programs are easy to deliver.
 Much easier than printing out hard-copy resources or emailing PDFs to your cohort!